 National Review Commission decides on the claim authoritatively.
 There are three types of decisions it can adopt: 1) it can reject the claim as unsubstantiated, 2) it can sustain the claim and invalidate the procedure in question partially or entirely, or 3) it can merely establish the infringement if the latter cannot be abolished in review procedure.

 In connection it should also be noted that the National Review Commission only has the competences of an appellate body, i.e. to annul decisions of contracting authorities.
 But the Commission can advise a contracting authority on how to implement the procedure regarding the invalidated element.
-Such advice can be binding on the authority and in case of a breach the Commission can report to the supervisory body of the contracting authority or to the Government.
+Such advice is binding on the contracting authority and in case of a breach the Commission must initiate ex officio a minor offence procedure.

 When all procedural requirements are fulfilled the Senate is obliged to decide on the claim and issue a decision within 15 working days (at the latest) from receipt of the claim and all necessary documentation.
 The 15 working days time frame can - in justified cases - be extended upon an elaborated request by the President of a Senate for a maximum of 15 working days.